christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 1 Name and Title Meanings \
 2 The Creation of Christianity\
-2.2 Julius Caesar aka Asander of Bosphorus \
+3 Julius Caesar aka Asander of Bosphorus \
-2.3 Flavian Dynasty \
+4 Flavian Dynasty \
-3 Rome on the Bosphorus?\
+5 Rome on the Bosphorus?\
+6 Julius Caesar was a Title \
+7 Esus the Celtic Deity \
-4 Subversion of the Imperial Cult \
+8 Subversion of the Imperial Cult
-5 Addendum

 1 Name and Title Meanings